Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Proposed Hybrid Algorithm for EVCP using Quantum Annealing and Genetic Algorithms

 \subsection{Proposed Quantum Annealing Approach}

-This proposed quantum annealing approach is inspired by the QUBO formulation presented in \cite{su11082301} that aims to optimize three objectives: \begin{enumerate} \item Minimized distance from Points of Interest (POIs) \item Maximize distance from previous existing charger locations \item Maximize distance between the new charger locations \end{enumerate} Based on these objectives, the three constraints are chosen to try to place the chargers close to the POIs, without placing them trivially close to each other or previously present chargers.
-The reason for including all three is to distribute the points to maximize coverage of POIs for the given number of chargers to be placed.
-It must be noted that in the QUBO formulation, the centroid of all POIs are considered for minimization, and similarly for previously existing chargers as well as new chargers.
+This proposed quantum annealing approach is inspired by the QUBO formulation presented in \cite{su11082301} that aims to optimize three objectives: \begin{enumerate} \item Minimize distance from Points of Interest (POI) \item Maximize distance from previous existing charger locations \item Maximize distance between the new charger locations \end{enumerate} Based on these objectives, the three constraints are chosen to try to place the chargers close to the POI, without placing them trivially close to each other or previously present chargers.
+The reason for including all three is to distribute the points to maximize coverage of POI for the given number of chargers to be placed.
+It must be noted that in the QUBO formulation, the centroid of all POI are considered for minimization, and similarly for previously existing chargers as well as new chargers.

 Mathematically, the three constraints ($H_{1}$, $H_2$ and $H_3$) referring to the three objective functions can be represented as follows:

 with the values of $d_{i}^{p}$, $d_{i}^{c}$ and $d_{i}^{l}$ given as